When will you be ready for a “grid-down” event?

 What about the “gaps” in our preps?

 It is easy to find the more glaring gaps if you go about it systematically.
 And the best way to do that is prioritizing.
 And the best way to prioritize is to use the “layering” method.
-To learn about layering read the 8-part series “Layers” < click here to read >
+To learn about layering read the multi-part series “Layers” < click here to read >

 As you read through each of the layers articles you can acquire those items that meet the most immediate need.
 That means meet the most immediate need in each of the basic areas.
 Then meet the medium-terms needs in each area and then finally the long-term needs.